Rigging Trolling Lures

 Recently though, having convinced myself that it really makes a difference, I've been gradually swapping these as they become due for replacement, with fluorocarbon line.

 Two things to know about fluorocarbon leaders - one is that this stuff is almost invisible under water, and two it's mighty expensive.
 Much more so than mono, and especially in the high breaking strains that you'll need for offshore trolling.
-So before you click on the adjacent link, take a deep breath...
+So before you click on this link, take a deep breath...

 Neither of these will stand up to the treatment handed out by predators with a well-developed set of dentures, like wahoo for example.
 For these you'll need a wire leader.

 Think carefully before going down the single-strand wire route though, as it can work-harden and fail when you'd much rather it didn't.
 This is particularly true when using a trolling lure with a good swimming action.
-Think of how you snap of the end when tying a haywire twist and you'll see what I mean!
+Think of how you snap off the end when tying a haywire twist and you'll see what I mean!

 Plastic covered multi-strand wire is a good choice for the toothy chaps, but watch out for nicks and scratches in the coating.
 Once water gets trapped between the wire and the coating it will quickly corrode - with predictable results.

 For the ultimate in durability plain wire cable is the way to go.
 Nothing, but nothing, will chew through this.
-But its equally as visible to the fish as is the lure, which is not good news...
+But it's equally as visible to the fish as is the lure, which is not good news...

 Read more about choosing the best type of wire for trolling leaders...